saucelabs/elemental-next/frontend/docs/updated-tips/21-adding-a-language/adding-a-language.md

 ---
-title: '21: Choosing a Programming Language'
+title: "21: Choosing a Programming Language"
-id: '21-choosing-a-language'
+id: "21-choosing-a-language"
-contentUrl: "docs/updated-tips/adding-a-language/21-choosing-a-language"
+contentUrl: "docs/adding-a-language/21-choosing-a-language"
 text: "In order to work well with Selenium you need to choose a programming language to write your acceptance tests in.
 This guide will help you determine which language to choose for testing."
 number: 21
 publish_date: 2015-10-13
 last_update:
   date: 2023-02-22
 tags:
-  - 'programming language'
+  - "programming language"
-  - 'frameworks'
+  - "frameworks"
 level: 1
 category:
-  - 'resources'
+  - "resources"
 language: all
 ---